 Click the 'Play' button to read out loud this webpage content

 Uddanda Ganapati is regarded as the 24th among the 32 different forms of Ganapati.
-‘Danda’ is a word which stands for ‘punishment’.
-This Lord thus turns out to a ‘punisher’, the one who brings the wicked to book and punishes the evil, thus upholding virtue and protecting the good.
-Hence Uddanda Ganapati is a very rare, angry and aggressive form of the Lord.
-Understandably, he is red in complexion and has a third eye, like his father Shiva, and uniquely, is also seen with his consort Shakti Devi seated on his left lap.
-Though having only a single face, he has as many as 12 hands, holding in them sacred and precious items and also weapons like, his own broken tusk, mace, noose, Ratna Kumbha (pot of gems), blue lily flower, lotus flower, sugar cane, a sprig of paddy, pomegranate fruit, Kamandalu, the water vessel and a garland.
+‘Danda’ is a word which stands for ‘punishment.’
+This Lord thus turns out to be a ‘punisher,’ - the one who punishes the wicked and evil, thus upholding virtue and protecting the good.
+Hence, Uddanda Ganapati is a very rare, angry and aggressive form of the Lord.
+Understandably, he is red in complexion and has a third eye, like his father Shiva, and is also seen with his consort Shakti Devi seated on his left lap.
+Though having only a single face, he has as many as 12 hands, holding in them sacred and precious items and also weapons like, his own broken tusk, mace, noose, Ratna Kumbha (pot of gems), blue lily flower, lotus flower, sugar cane, a sprig of paddy, pomegranate fruit, Kamandalu (water vessel) and a garland.
 Some depictions show him as having only 10 hands.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

 Sign up to receive our Newsletters and enjoy a free membership plan for 3 months